LJWatson/website-tink-eleventy/src/posts/2018-12-13-using-the-aria-roledescription-attribute.md

 The screen reader takes the element's role ("link") and uses it to tell the user what kind of thing they're dealing with.
 The user can then make an informed decision about what to do with the element (in this case activate the link or ignore it).

-Screen readers do this for most major HTML elements.
+Screen readers do this for most HTML elements.
 In other words, when you can't see the element on-screen, the role is critical to understanding the nature of the element.
 So why would anyone want to override such useful information?

 The ARIA1.1 specification offers two possible use cases for `aria-roledescription`:

-* Changing the role announcement for a <section> element, when it's used to represent a slide in an HTML slide deck;
+* Changing the role announcement for a `section` element, when it's used to represent a slide in an HTML slide deck;
-* Changing the role announcement for a <button> element, when the button is used to manage an email attachment.
+* Changing the role announcement for a `<button>` element, when the button is used to manage an email attachment.

 The first use case looks something like this: